 “Supervisory Authority” is a public authority from the member state who monitors the exercise of data protection regulation to protect the rights and freedom of the data subjects.

 “Pseudonymisation” is a technique of data processing in a manner that the personal data can no longer be associated with a data subject without the use of additional data.
 The additional data is kept separately from the pseudonymized data.

 To comply with the GDPR standards, the data controllers should strictly adhere to the following principles as established by the ICO:

-- Lawfulness, fairness, and transparency – Personal data should be processed lawfully, fairly, and in a transparent manner.
+- Lawfulness, fairness, and transparency – Personal data should be processed lawfully, fairly, and transparently.

-- Purpose limitation – Data collected should only be processed for the purpose it is intended for.
+- Purpose limitation – Data collected should only be processed for the intended purpose.